d-risk/client-browser/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` to build the project for production.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests